openfnord/corectrl/README.md

 #### Others

-For other installation methods and setup instructions, please go to the [project wiki](https://gitlab.com/corectrl/corectrl/wikis/home).
+For other installation methods, see [Installation](https://gitlab.com/corectrl/corectrl/-/wikis/Installation).

+## Setup

+It's strongly recommended to [setup your system](https://gitlab.com/corectrl/corectrl/-/wikis/Setup) for better user experience and to unlock hidden hardware features.

+## More info

+Check the [Wiki](https://gitlab.com/corectrl/corectrl/wikis/home) for more useful info.